bobdavies2000/OpenCVB/README.md

     -   The second attempt is currently the active method on each frame.
 -   The lpMap (line pointer map) was removed – lines are not easily clickable.
     -   Instead, use the global option debug slider to identify a line for display.
-    -   See the “LineRGB_Info” algorithm to display the characteristics of a line.
+    -   See the “Line_Info” algorithm to display the characteristics of a line.
 -   A log of previous changes is included at the bottom of this document.

 **![A red and yellow lines on a black background AI-generated content may be incorrect.](media/58382b8918581bfb06ad7ea4a17fd803.gif)Gravity Vector:** *This output shows the typical subtle jitter for the gravity vector.
 The camera was not moving during this test and shows that the IMU captures the gravity vector but with slight variations from frame to frame.
 The new Gravity_Basics algorithm in OpenCVB uses the longest line in the RGB image to remove this variability.
 If the RGB line shows motion, the IMU gravity values are used.*